Skipsqueak514/Skipsqueak5.github.io/latest/panel/install/environment.md

 ***

 ### Configure Panel Environment
-Jexactyl uses CLI commands to configure most of the base settings of the Panel.
+PortalNodes uses CLI commands to configure most of the base settings of the Panel.
 The following will allow you to set up general, database and mail settings.

 ```bash